jkson5/jkson_fcc_mod/README.md

 ## How to remove jkson mod

-You have to do 1-6 points, and after do these commands one by one:

-cd desktop/master

-adb shell busybox mount -o remount,rw /vendor

-adb shell rm /vendor/bin/check_1860_state.sh
+You have to repeat installation procedure.
+You will find "Delete mod" option in next step after device selection.

 ## DeejayeyeHackingClub information repos aka "The OG's" (Original Gangsters)